The Set-Up (1949 film): Filming

-Before The Set-Up, Richard Goldstone's production credits had been limited to a half-dozen Our Gang comedy shorts.
+Before The Set-Up, Richard Goldstone's production credits had been limited to six Our Gang comedy shorts.

 The fight scene, which features an exchange of blows between Stoker and his opponent that is very close to the original poem, was choreographed by former professional boxer Johnny Indrisano.
-Wise used three cameras to capture the action: one focused on the ring in its entirety; one on the fighters; and a third, hand-held device to catch details such as a glove connecting with a body.
+Wise used three cameras to capture the action: one focused on the ring in its entirety, one on the fighters and a third hand-held device to catch details such as a glove connecting with a body.